craftcms/docs/docs/4.x/console-commands.md

 </h3>

-Installs dependencies based on the current composer.json & composer.lock.
+Installs dependencies based on the current `composer.json` & `composer.lock`.

 <h3 id="update-info">
     <a href="#update-info" class="header-anchor">#</a>